-Procedures, improved algorithms, and software are desperately needed already in order to photogrammetrically control line scanner (and related pixel-scanner) cameras. procedures have been developed for terrestrial based cameras (aircraft and Earth orbiting) and to a limited extent for processing Mars Express HRSC images of Mars.
+Procedures, improved algorithms, and software are desperately needed already in order to photogrammetrically control line scanner (and related pixel-scanner) cameras.
+Such procedures have been developed for terrestrial based cameras (aircraft and Earth orbiting) and to a limited extent for processing Mars Express HRSC images of Mars.
 The USGS Astrogeology Team has developed procedures for mapping and DTM generation from small image sets (pairs of images) from Mars Orbiting Camera (MOC) images.
-We are also working on developing algorithms and software for processing images from the 2001 Mars Odyssey THEMIS IR line scanner camera.
-However, robust, efficient methods for processing large numbers of scanner images from the various Mars missions (MGS MOC, MO THEMIS, HRSC, and MRO HiRISE) do not yet exist.
-Line scanner cameras also have a substantial disadvantage over framing cameras in that the images are strongly affected geometrically by spacecraft "jitter", i.e., random to systematic motion while an image is being collected.
-It may be possible to resolve this problem to some extent with specially designed CCD arrays (e.g., the multi-segment array of the MRO HiRISE camera), but the necessary procedures and software to perform jitter correction for such cameras have yet to be developed and tested.
+We have had some success in implementing algorithms and software for processing images from the 2001 Mars Odyssey THEMIS IR line scanner camera, the Mars Global Surveyor Mars Orbiter Camera (MGS MOC), and the Mars Reconnaissance Orbiter High Resolution Experiment (MRO HiRISE) camera within the ISIS 3 software system currently under development.
+However, robust, efficient methods for processing large numbers of scanner images from the various Mars and lunar missions do not yet Line scanner cameras also have a substantial exist. disadvantage over framing cameras in that the images are strongly affected geometrically by spacecraft "jitter," i.e., random to systematic motion while an image is being collected.
+It may be possible to resolve this problem to some extent with specially designed CCD arrays (e.g., the multi-segment array of the MRO HiRISE camera), but the necessary procedures and software to perform jitter correction for such cameras have vet to be developed and tested.
 In any case, such CCD arrays are currently not planned for use on any of the upcoming lunar missions.
-Algorithms used for Earth based imaging are also often inadequate, as they assume that accurate ground point (surveyed) coordinates or GPS derived platform coordinates are available.
-Unfortunately, all the upcoming lunar missions are planned to have line scanner cameras including SMART-1 (AIME, in some modes), Chang'E-1, Chandrayaan-1, SELENE, and LRO.
+Algorithms used for Earth-based imaging are also often inadequate, as they assume that accurate ground point (surveyed) coordinates or GPS derived platform coordinates are available.
+Unfortunately, all the upcoming lunar missions are planned to have line scanner cameras, including Chang'e-1, Chandrayaan-1, Kaguya, and LRO.
 In fact we find it surprising that such systems were approved, particularly for mapping purposes, given the problem of jitter and the lack of adequate software to photogrammetrically control the images on a production scale.
-Presently there also appear to be (except perhaps in the case of SELENE) no funded plans to develop such software.
-Some substantial effort will therefore be needed to allow these images to be controlled in order to properly register them with the previous and concurrently collected datasets.
+Presently there also appear to be (except perhaps in the case of Kaguya) no funded plans to develop such software.
+Some substantial effort will therefore be needed to allow these images to be controlled in order to properly register them with the previous and concurrently collected data sets.